-The Hood park campus is easily accessible to communities throughout Greater Boston and the surrounding areas.
-Anchored by the dramatic Bunker Hill Monument and the USS Constitution in the Navy Yard, our Boston campus is in close proximity to downtown Charlestown and landmark development projects such as Assembly Row and the Schrafft Center.
-Cambridge College's new campus joins a dynamic community that has become a mecca for some of Boston's leading companies in finance, education, health care, technology and more.
-An array of anticipated new projects will provide a vast offering of housing and retail opportunities, green space, restaurants, and other exciting resources for the neighborhood.
+The Hood Park campus is easily accessible, via public transit or automobile, from communities throughout Greater Boston and the surrounding areas.
+Our Boston campus is conveniently located in close proximity to downtown Charlestown and landmark development projects such as Assembly Row and the Schrafft Center.
+Cambridge College is excited to have its central campus situated in this dynamic community that is fast becoming a mecca for some of Boston's leading companies in finance, education, health care, technology and more.